RudraMenon/RudraMenon.github.io/index.md

 ### Hypothesis Testing and Machine Learning

 # Null Hypothesis
-As we attempting to see if better players actually get more playing time, our null hypothesis is:
+As we are attempting to see if better players actually get more playing time, our null hypothesis is:

 _Plus-Minus score will have no effect on playing time._